A Dad’s Passion for Desert Hikes in Big Bend National Park

 Desert Hiking Gear

 I’ll be honest: when I hiked with my dad as a kid in the 80s and 90s, my gear consisted of a cheap windbreaker, a baseball cap, and a fanny pack.
-Now that there are more high-quality options on the market – and I’m able to choose my own clothes – I value a few key pieces of gear for a desert hike.
+Now that there are more high-quality options on the market – and I’m able to choose my clothes – I value a few key pieces of desert hiking clothing.

 - Lightweight but durable pants in a moisture-wicking material to protect your legs from hazards like cactus and insects.

 - Layers.
 Temperatures in the desert can change rapidly, and it can get surprisingly cold at night.
 A merino wool base layer is a good idea if you’re camping, and at least one warmer layer will keep you safe if the weather changes on a hike.